IBAC is holding public hearings into allegations of serious corrupt conduct in Victoria's public transport sector.

 The hearings are part of IBAC's investigation, Operation Esperance into allegations of serious corrupt conduct during the tendering, procurement and subsequent management of major contracts within V/Line and Metro.

-The hearings started on Monday 26 October and concluded on Friday 6 November 2020.
+The first round of public hearings started on Monday 26 October and adjourned on Friday 6 November 2020.

 - the transparency and integrity of major services procurements and tendering processes within the public transport sector in Victoria, following the special report to Parliament in December 2017 of Operation Lansdowne, including but not limited to, conflicts of interest, undeclared relationships and gifts to public officers that may give rise to actual or perceived corrupt conduct